pvdz/preval/tests/cases/normalize/pattern/param/arr/arr/default_yes_yes__undefined.md

 - (todo) Deal with array spreads in arr mutation?
 - (todo) array reads var statement with init CallExpression
+- (todo) support IfStatement as statement in let_hoisting noob check
 - (todo) support array reads statement type ExpressionStatement
 - (todo) we may be able to confirm that ident refs in the array literal are primitives in same loop/try scope